-This powerful 25.4cc 4-stroke engine will any job done in the lawn service.
+The Makita EM2650LH is a great weedeater.
+This powerful 25.4cc 4-stroke engine will do any job done in the lawn service.
 It has a tool-less filter access cover for easy access and maintenance and is highly versatile in its multi-position lube system.
 In addition, this weed eater is capable of operating at any angle needed.
 It runs at a high capacity with a rapid load, bumps, and feed head.
 The following features make this 4-stroke unique and stand out from the rest.

 - Automatic mechanical engine decompression makes it easier to start.

 - It weighs 10.9 pounds and is lightweight compared to many commercial brands, especially being a 4-stroke motor.